 But most of the rabbis wore an identical uniform of black suit and hat, and nearly all sported impressive, flowing beards.

-The photo session was part of an annual conference that began last week and concluded on Monday, during which the conservative scholars attended dozens of workshops across the borough where they discussed issues both sacred and secular before returning to their communities to share the lessons they learned in Brooklyn, Seligson said.
+The photo session was part of an annual days-long conference that concluded on Nov.
+20, during which the conservative scholars attended dozens of workshops across the borough where they discussed issues both sacred and secular before returning to their homes to share the lessons they learned in Brooklyn, Seligson said.

 Some rabbis who reside in parts of the United States and other countries recently hit by natural disasters — including hurricane-ravaged locales such as St. Martin, Puerto Rico, Texas, and the U.S. Virgin Islands — used the Kings County coming together as an opportunity to collect much-needed items for people back home, the spokesman said.

 “A lot of them stocked up on supplies and sent things back home to help their communities recover,” Seligson said.